oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 2. Copy the SSH private key to ZDM host

-   Copy the ssh private key generated in earlier step to ZDM host under zdmuer home.
+   Copy the ssh private key generated in earlier lab to ZDM host under zdmuser home (/home/zdmuser)

    Change the permission of private key as below.